5 Tips for Improving Your Dog's Health

 Keep records: Use a calendar to make sure that you’re tracking your joint progress.
 A simple guideline to help doing this is by setting daily, weekly, and monthly goals for distance, time, and diet.
 There are excellent resources for these kinds of guidelines available online for free through the National Institute of Health (NIH).

 Enjoy yourself: Dogs, like most pets, are naturally curious and playful!
 Make sure to indulge them!
 The more you look at the time you two are able to spend together as fun and less as work, the more enjoyable the entire experience will be for both parties, even when you’re completely pooped after a workout.
 Kurgo makes a great line of toys based on classic yard games that will make you forget you're even exercising!
 They're fun for both you and your dog.
-Also be sure to download our free e-book on fun yard games you can play with your dog for more ideas!

 Get the family involved: Depending on your exercise schedule, it doesn’t always have to be you that makes sure that your pet gets their daily exercise!
 Family members are there to help each other when necessary, and this is a perfect example of everyone having an opportunity to pitch in and make a difference.